polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/01 - About Phosphorus Five.md

 Phosphorus Five is a web operating system, and a web application development framework, with some pretty unique USPs.
 Among other things, it's extremely dynamic in nature, allowing for orchestrating your application building blocks together, almost the same way you would assemble LEGO bricks into creations.
-Phosphorus Five is a highly modularized, dynamic, and flexible web operating system, created as a thin layer on top of your existing web server and underlaying operating system.

 Phosphorus Five is built around three axioms, which you can read three MSDN Magazine articles about at the following URLs.
+Notice, these articles are fairly technical in nature, and intended for software developers.

 * [Active Events](https://msdn.microsoft.com/en-us/magazine/mt795187), providing a functional alternative to OOP, where polymorphism and encapsulation is being performed at the _"function level"_ instead of at the class level
 * [Hyperlambda](https://msdn.microsoft.com/en-us/magazine/mt809119), which is a natural consequence of Active Events